 A packed events/activities programmes which includes a proposed walking festival, guided walks and tours, education curriculum pack for schools, children’s craft and storytelling events, archaeology events/workshops etc etc

-SCT would like to thank Staffin Community Council, local crofting townships, residents and businesses including Staffin Primary School, Staffin Hall, The Wee Quilter, Skyelight Candles, Bealach Uige B&B, Quiraing View, B&B, Columba 1400, Dun Flodigarry Youth Hostel and Portree Youth Hostel, for their input and support.
+SCT would like to thank the Staffin Community Council, local crofting townships, residents and businesses including Staffin Primary School, Staffin Hall, The Wee Quilter, Skyelight Candles, Bealach Uige B&B, Quiraing View, B&B, Columba 1400, Dun Flodigarry Youth Hostel and Portree Youth Hostel, for their input and support during the development phase of the project.
 SCT is also grateful for the input and advice from its former development officer Marion Beaton into the first round application and to Highland Council’s access officer Donald Kennedy, Alan Melrose of Walk Deeside Ltd, Arwell Jones, Einir Young, Gwenan Jones of the Llyn Ecomuseum in north Wales; Phil McCaherty at HIE; Scottish Natural Heritage’s Alex Turner; Ruth Meekings; Jock Gordon Design Services; Fred McIntosh at the council’s transport department; David MacVicar and Ewen MacPherson at the Scottish Government’s Rural Payments and Inspections Division.
 It would also like to thank the consultant teams for the reports submitted including Chris York of Walking the Talk Ltd; Geoff Freedman; Muir Associates, Ross and Cromarty Archaeological Services, Steve Westbrook and MacDonald Orr Design.

 Below is a mini-photo gallery of the existing Ecomuseum and its events and a link to the original website.